 |Einsatz digitaler Medien||kein spezifischer Einsatz|

-Modul: Fields: Environment and Development (Master Studiengang African Studies)
+Modul: Fields: Governance and Politics (Master Studiengang African Studies)

 Modul: Komplementärer Basisbereich Gesellschaftswissenschaften (Masterstudium: Sustainable Development)

 Modul: Resources and Sustainability (Master Studiengang Changing Societies: Migration – Conflicts – Resources )